Mirijam1/EfficientNetV2_reproduction/index.md

 **Analysis**

 The accuracies appear to be very low.
 The train results are slightly higher than the test results.
 However, it can be concluded that the model is not able to learn anything from the data.
-This can be due to the small images, or because too little images were used per class.
+This can be due to the small images, or because too few images were used per class.
 Birds can be quite difficult to classify, so it is possible that the model required more images per class to be able to train accordingly.
 However, due to the limitations of Colab, this was not possible.

 **128x128**
 ![birds_128x128_accuracy](images/efficient_v2_s_new_data_and_reproduction/birds_efficientnet_v2_s_train_128x128_100perclass.png)